 A sore mouth and throat could be a side effect of medication.
-If this is the case then after your medication is completed, things should improve.
-This leaflet is designed to give you some helpful hints with this problem.
+If this is the case, then after your medication is completed, things should improve.
+This page is designed to give you some helpful hints with this problem.

 - Eat soft foods such as fish dishes, soft puddings and cream soups

-- Try to eat the foods suggested in our leaflet ‘Difficulties with chewing and swallowing?’
+- Try to eat the foods suggested on our ‘Difficulties with chewing and swallowing?’ page

 - Avoid very hot, very cold, spicy or acidic foods

 - Try liquidised food or food which is pushed through a sieve.
 Liquidised as well as liquidised shaped food is on offer at the Hospice.
 Recipes to use at home can be obtained from the catering staff

 - Brush your teeth regularly to ensure that your mouth stays as clean and moist as possible.
 Use a soft toothbrush